webslides/WebSlides/README.md

 ### How it works

-You need to add the follow javascript to initialize the webslide objet
+You need to add the follow javascript to initialize the webslides object.

 ```javascript
 var slide = jQuery('#webslides').webslides();
 ```

-Now you can use the slide with these functions
+Now you can use the slide with these functions:

 ```javascript
 // Moving to next slide